👋 Hi there, I’m very excited to be working with you and can’t wait to learn from each other!

 Delivering meaningful and delightful experiences to our users is the ultimate indication of success to me.
 Improving people’s lives by solving real people’s problems is extremely rewarding and gives me a strong sense of purpose.

-Seeing my team growing and thriving is an indication I’m doing a good job.
+Contributing to my team growing and thriving is also an indication I’m doing a good job.
 In my opinion, an impactful team is happy, fully empowered, and aligned.
-I care a lot about creating a safe space.
-If there isn’t a safe space in my team for people to share work and learn from each other then I’m not doing a good job.
+I care a lot about contributing to creating a safe space.

 Success means also increasing the level of design maturity in the organisation.
 If we can establish a design process that is understood, inclusive, and trusted by everyone at all levels in the company it means that we are doing a good job, and I’m doing a good job at increasing designers’ impact.